dribdat/docs/docs/usage.md

 ### Leap into action

 Use your project page to document what makes your ideas tick.
-Post a creative 30-second **Pitch** using plain text or [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) - there is an editor you can activate which helps you learn this widely used formatting style.
-Enable **Presentation mode** to turn your pitch into slides, or upload a PDF if you prefer.
+Post a creative 30-second **Pitch** using plain text or [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+There is an editor you can activate which helps you learn this widely used formatting style.

+Feeling hacky?
+Use the Pitch to write your presentation with a few simple statements and [Marpit Markdown](https://marpit.marp.app/markdown) formatting, then **✓ Enable slide mode**.

+If you upload a PDF as your presentation, or link to a website (look for a [Publish to Web](https://knowledge.workspace.google.com/kb/publish-docs-sheets-slides-or-forms-as-web-pages-000008504) or [Embed code](https://support.microsoft.com/en-us/office/embed-a-presentation-in-a-web-page-or-blog-19668a1d-2299-4af3-91e1-ae57af723a60)), this will also be shown at the top of your project.

-You can add links to sound or video clips, embed documents or a slideshow hosted on [Speaker Deck](https://speakerdeck.com/) and similar.
-Content from many other [supported sites](https://oembed.com/#section7) will turn into a live preview.
+You can add links to sound or video clips, embed documents or a slideshow hosted on a site like [Speaker Deck](https://speakerdeck.com/).
+Content from many [supported sites](https://oembed.com/#section7) will turn into a live preview.

 The picture below explains the various parts of a typical challenge or project page: